-© Groth, Lecture notes in macroeconomics, (mimeo) 2015.
+[©] Groth, Lecture notes in macroeconomics, (mimeo) 2015.

-On might think that, in analogy of (9.8) for the case of finite T, the terminal optimality condition for the case of infinite horizon is $\lim{T\to\infty} a_T = 0$ .
+period there is a always a positive probability that there will be a next period to be concerned about.
+This probability may be low, but this can be reflected in a high effective utility discount rate.
+This idea will be applied in chapters 12 and 13.
+We may perform the transition to infinite horizon by letting $T \to \infty$ in the objective function, (9.4) and the intertemporal budget constraint, (9.20).
+On might think that, in analogy of (9.8) for the case of finite T, the terminal optimality condition for the case of infinite horizon is $\lim{T\to\infty} a_T = 0$.
 This is generally not so, however.
-The reason is that with infinite horizon there is no final date where all debt should be settled.
+The reason is that with infinite horizon there is no final date where all debt must be settled.
 The terminal optimality condition in the present problem is simply that the intertemporal budget constraint should hold with strict equality.
-As with finite time horizon, the saving problem with infinite time horizon may alternatively be framed in terms of a series of dynamic period-by-period budget identities, in the form (9.6), together with the borrowing limit known as the No-Ponzi-Game condition $$\lim{t \to \infty} a_t \prod{i=0}^{t-1} (1+r_i)^{-1} \ge 0.$$ As we saw in Section 6.5.2 of Chapter 6, such a "flow" formulation of the problem is equivalent to the formulation based on the intertemporal budget constraint.
+As with finite time horizon, the saving problem with infinite time horizon may alternatively be framed in terms of a series of dynamic period-by-period budget identities, in the form (9.6), together with the borrowing limit known as the No-Ponzi-Game condition: $$\lim{t \to \infty} a_t \prod{i=0}^{t-1} (1+r_i)^{-1} \ge 0.$$ As we saw in Section 6.5.2 of Chapter 6, such a "flow" formulation of the problem is equivalent to the formulation based on the intertemporal budget constraint.
 We also recall from Chapter 6 that the name Ponzi refers to a guy, Charles Ponzi, who in Boston in the 1920s temporarily became very rich by a loan arrangement based on the chain letter principle.
-The fact that debts grow without bounds is irrelevant for the lender if the borrower can always find new lenders and use their outlay to pay off old lenders.
+The fact that debts grow without bounds is irrelevant for the lender if the borrower can always find new lenders and use their outlay to pay off old lenders with the contracted interest.
 In the real world, endeavours to establish this sort of financial eternity machine sooner or later break down because the flow of new lenders dries up.
-Such financial arrangements, in everyday speech known as pyramid companies, are universally illegal.
-It is exactly such arrangements the No-Ponzi-Game condition precludes.
-The terminal optimality condition, known as a transversality condition, can be shown to be $$\lim{t \to \infty} (1+\rho)^{-(t-1)} u'(c{t-1}) a_t = 0.$$ &lt;sup>8A related Danish instance, though on a modest scale, could be read in the Danish newpaper Politiken on the 21st of August 1992.
+Such financial arrangements, in everyday speech known as pyramid companies, are universally illegal.8 It is exactly such arrangements the No-Ponzi-Game condition precludes.
+The terminal optimality condition, known as a transversality condition, can be shown9 to be $$\lim{t \to \infty} (1+\rho)^{-(t-1)} u'(c{t-1}) a_t = 0.$$ 8A related Danish instance, though on a modest scale, could be read in the Danish newpaper Politiken on the 21st of August 1992.
 "A twenty-year-old female student from Tylstrup in Northern Jutland is charged with fraud.
-In an ad she offered to tell you, for 200 DKK, how to make easy money.
+In an ad she offered to tell the reader, for 200 DKK, how to make easy money.
 Some hundred people responded and received the reply: do like me".
 A more serious present day example is the Wall Street stockbroker, Bernard Madoff, who admitted a Ponzi scheme that is considered to be the largest financial fraud in U.S. history.
 In 2009 Madoff was sentenced to 150 years in prison.
-Other examples of large-scale Ponzi games appeared in Albania 1995-97 and Ukraine 2008. &lt;sup>9The proof is similar to that given in Chapter 8, Appendix C.
+Other examples of large-scale Ponzi games appeared in Albania 1995-97 and Ukraine 2008.
+9The proof is similar to that given in Chapter 8, Appendix C.

-© Groth, Lecture notes in macroeconomics, (mimeo) 2015.
+[©] Groth, Lecture notes in macroeconomics, (mimeo) 2015.

 9.3 Transition to continuous time analysis

 In the discrete time framework the run of time is divided into successive periods of equal length, taken as the time-unit.
 Let us here index the periods by $i = 0, 1, 2, \dots$ Thus financial wealth accumulates according to

-$$a{i+1} - a_i = s_i, \qquad a_0$$
+$a{i+1} - a_i = s_i, \qquad a_0$ given,

-given,

-where $s_i$ is (net) saving in period i.
+where s_i is (net) saving in period i.